FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 ## Additional notes

 - License is verified every 30 minutes
-- If the FT Optix Application is stopped, the license is automatically released
+- If the FactoryTalk® Optix™ Application is stopped, the license is automatically released
 - If the application crashes and the license is not released automatically to FT Hub, you may need to get in touch with the Rockwell Automation Software Tech Support

 ## Troubleshooting